-Unit 2: Marketing Processes and Planning
+Unit2: Marketing Processes and Planning

-- 1. Explain the role of marketing and how it interrelates with other functional units of an organization - 2.
-Compare ways in which organizations use elements of the marketing mix (7p's), to achieve overall business objectives - 3.
-Develop and evaluate a basic marketing plan
+- 1. Explain the role of marketing and how it interrelates with other business units of an organisation - 2.
+Compare ways in which organisations use elements of the marketing mix to achieve overall business objectives - 3.
+Produce a marketing plan for an organisation that meets marketing objectives - 4.
+Develop amedia planto support a marketing campaign for a norganisation.